watch video

 in production

-The design process ends with a merged PR, not a Figma frame.
-Meaghan built a set of custom Claude Code skills — /prototype, /preview, /fresh — that let her build working designs inside unfamiliar codebases in minutes, then hand the PR off to automated agents that shepherd it through review, CI, and merge.
+For many projects, the design process ends with a merged pull request rather than a Figma file.
+Meaghan Choi built a set of Claude Code skills (/prototype, /preview, /fresh) that let her generate working designs inside unfamiliar codebases in minutes, then hand the PR off to agents that carry it through review, CI, and merge.

 Meaghan Choi